-The Eurostar train is one of the fastest and most convenient ways of travelling between London and Paris or Brussels with thousands of commuters using the service each day.
+The Eurostar train is one of the fastest and most convenient ways of travelling between London and Paris, Brussels or Amsterdam, with thousands of commuters using the service each day.
 The city-to-city service is popular with both business travellers and tourists who prefer the ease of rail travel to long waiting times at airports.
 I recently travelled on the Eurostar from London to Paris and have put together a list of tips to help make your journey on the Eurostar an easy one.

-- The Eurostar departs from St. Pancras station in London, Gare du Nord in Paris and Brussels Midi/Zuid station (Lille is also serviced by the Eurostar).
+- The Eurostar departs from St. Pancras station in London, Gare du Nord in Paris, Brussels Midi/Zuid station and Amsterdam Centrale station (Lille is also serviced by the Eurostar).

 - Check-in opens approximately 75 minutes prior to departure - I recommend checking in as early as you can as, after checking in, you have to pass through a security screening and passport control just like you do at the airport.
 The latest you can check-in is 30 minutes prior to departure.